 The EC includes one student member who is appointed by the EC for a one-year term.
 The student member must pursue a major in Neuroscience and is nominated by a simple majority vote of the Neuroscience GIDP students.
 The student member will be asked to leave the meeting when individual students are being discussed.

 The EC coordinates two main standing subcommittees: the Graduate Student Admissions and Recruitment Committee (GSARC) and the Graduate Student Advisory and Progress Committee (GSAPC).
-The chairperson of each subcommittee is a member of the EC.

 The EC: